-The task performance of human subjects is always somewhat variable.
-Humans may be influenced by unwanted factors such as motivation to carry out the test task and previous experience with the test language.
+The task performance of human subjects is always somewhat noisy, or variable.
+Humans may be influenced by unwanted factors, such as motivation to carry out the test task and previous experience with the test language.
 Also, a certain relationship between attitudes and intelligibility has been found in previous research.
-The fact that Danes understand Swedish better than Swedes understand Danish, for example, is often explained by less positive attitudes among Swedes towards the Danish language, culture and people than visa versa (Delsing & Lundin Åkesson 2005; Gooskens 2006).
-Therefore, if researchers wish to test the intelligibility of a language without the influence from attitudes, they may exclude subjects with strong positive or negative attitudes or aim to match the subject-groups so that they have (approximately) the same attitudes towards the test language.
+The fact that Danes understand Swedish better than Swedes understand Danish, for example, is often explained by less positive attitudes among Swedes toward the Danish language, culture, and people than vice versa (Delsing & Lundin Åkesson 2005; Gooskens 2006).
+Therefore, if researchers wish to test the intelligibility of a language without the influence from attitudes, they may exclude subjects with strong positive or negative attitudes or aim to match the subject groups so that they have (approximately) the same attitudes toward the test language.

-The subjects should be representative for the group of people to be tested as far as educational level, intelligence, age, gender, social class, geography, language background and experience with the test language is concerned.
-In order to control for these factors it is important to select a well-defined group of subjects, for example an equal number of male and female high school pupils between 17 and 18 years, who are born and raised in a specific place and who have no prior experience with the test language.
+The subjects should be representative of the group of people to be tested as far as educational level, intelligence, age, gender, social class, geography, language background, and experience with the test language are concerned.
+In order to control for these factors it is important to select a well-defined group of subjects, for example an equal number of male and female high school pupils aged between 17 and 18 years, who are born and raised in a specific place and who have no prior experience with the test language.

 To control for all the above-mentioned subject characteristics, an intelligibility test is often accompanied by a questionnaire that the subject has to fill in.
-Here questions are asked about personal background (age, gender, places of living, language background of the subjects and the parents of the subject, schooling etc.), about the attitude towards the test language (e.g. 'How beautiful does language X sound on a scale from 1 (beautiful) to 5 (ugly)?') and experience with the test language (e.g. 'How often do you hear/speak/read/write language x on a scale from 1 (never) to 5 (every day)?').
+Here, questions are asked about personal background (age, gender, places the subject has lived, language background of the subject and the parents of the subject, and schooling, etc.); attitude toward the test language (e.g., "How beautiful does language X sound on a scale from 1 (beautiful) to 5 (ugly)?"); and experience with the test language (e.g., 'How often do you hear/speak/read/write language X on a scale from 1 (never) to 5 (every day)?').
 The answers to the questionnaires can be used to exclude certain subjects from further analysis because they do not meet all subject criteria.